-Do I need a real estate lawyer in Illinois?
+Yes, Illinois is an “attorney state” for residential real estate closings.
+In Illinois, both the buyer and the seller usually retain a real estate lawyer for residential real estate closings.
 Illinois law does not require the parties to retain a real estate lawyer.
-However, you probably need an experienced real estate lawyer to close your real estate sale in Illinois.Contact Us!
+However, you probably need an experienced real estate lawyer to close your Illinois residential real estate sale.Contact Us!

 First, the buyer and seller, through their real estate brokers, negotiate a purchase price and a real estate sales contract.
 The parties usually use a Chicago Association of Realtors or Illinois Association of Realtors real estate contract form.
 However, buyers of new construction real estate generally sign a contract drafted by the real estate developer’s attorney.
 Consequently, the real estate sales contracts drafted by the developer’s attorney tend to favor the developer.
 Next, the parties each retain a real estate lawyer.